Trygvemb/Algorithms-Cloud-computing/Assignment.AWSNetworkingAndSetup.md

-Here is the revised version of the assignment with the addition of **How to Set Up HTTPS on Your EC2 Instance** after Part 2:

 ---

-# **Assignment: Basic AWS Networking and EC2 Setup**
+title: Assignment: Basic AWS Networking and EC2 Setup**
+---

 ## **Use Case:**